 4. Texsport Sportsmate Model 14223 Portable Propane Heater

-The 14223 heater from Texsport is a 9 x 9 x 7.2-inch 3,000 BTU heater designed for golf carts, fishing boats, and other cool outdoor activities.
+The 14223 heater from Texsport is a 9 x 9 x 7.2-inch 3,000 BTU heater designed for golf carts, fishing boats, and other cool outdoor activities such as ice fishing.
 It features a durable stainless steel burner and has a pressure regulator on/off control valve or convenient temperature control.
 A molded plastic cup holder is built-in.

 This extremely lightweight heater (it weighs a mere 2 pounds) can also be used in dome tents to serve up to five people.
 An aluminum reflector safety grid ensures efficient use, while an auto-shutoff valve that cuts off fuel if the flame goes out provides ultimate protection.

 A tip-over shut off feature is built-in for additional safety.
 You’ll also love the paddle-foot plastic base, which holds the 16.4 oz propane bottle.

 - Provides up to 3,000 BTU